By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Here are just a few of the ways you can get started:

 1. Try alternate nostril breathing.
 This activity raises your vibration by improving your heart rate variability, balancing your autonomic nervous system (ANS), and generally helping you manage stress better.
 Using your fingers to hold your nose, breathe in through your right nostril for a count of four and out through the left nostril for a count of eight.
 Then switch it up, and breathe in for a count of four through the left and out through the right for a count of eight.
-There are several online videos that demonstrate this, including this one:

 2. Meditate or practice yoga.
 Another way to calm and balance the ANS is through meditation or deep belly breathing.
 For five minutes, sit comfortably and focus on nothing but your breathing – acknowledge thoughts that arise, then let them go.
 You may choose to repeat a positive word or phrase to yourself, like “Ohm” or “All is well.”
 For belly breathing, focus on taking deep breaths and feeling the rise and fall of your abdomen.
 Yoga is also a form of meditation… one that is in motion.
 Empty your mind of distracting thoughts and be entirely present in the poses.